Graft-versus-host disease L99.1/L99.2

 This section has been translated automatically.

-• acute graft-versus-host disease (L99.1-) (onset of disease within first 100 days after transplantation)
+• Acute graft-versus-host disease (aGvHD/L99.1-) (onset of disease within the first 100 days after transplantation)

-• Persistent acute graft-versus-host disease (disease onset 100 days after transplantation).
+• Persistent acute graft-versus-host disease (onset 100 days after transplantation)

-• Recurrent acute graft-versus-host disease (disease onset 100 days after transplantation)
+• Recurrent acute graft-versus-host disease (onset 100 days after transplantation)

-• Classic graft versus host disease (>100 days post-transplant)
+• Classic chronic graft versus host disease (>100 days after transplantation)

-• Overlap syndrome (>100 days after transplantation; signs of acute and chronic graft-versus-host disease)
+• Classic chronic graft versus host disease - overlap syndrome (>100 days after transplantation; signs of acute and chronic graft-versus-host disease)

 Occurrence/Epidemiology